What is NEI’s challenge?

 All submissions will be reviewed by both a technical advisory panel and group of federal judges.
-The technical panel will evaluate prize competition entries and, via summary statements and suggested rankings, will provide technical advice to the judges.
-The federal judges will also evaluate the submissions, and will consider the technical advice provided by the technical reviewers.
-Winners will be selected by the federal judges.
+The technical panel will evaluate prize competition entries and, via summary statements and suggested rankings, will provide technical advice to the federal judges.

 Who are the technical advisory panelists and federal judges?

 The technical advisory panel is made up of individuals with cross-disciplinary expertise that will be necessary to best evaluate the submissions.
 Several advisory panel members have direct experience in the fields of ophthalmology, retinal biology, drug screening, and toxicology.
 Others have expertise related to technical aspects of the challenge requirements, such as functional validation.
 The names of the technical advisory panel members will be posted upon confirmation of their participation.

 The federal judges have a range of expertise related to the challenge topic, in areas such as organoid and multi-organ systems development, stem cell biology, retina organoid biology, bioengineering, and nervous system development.

 NEI reserves the right to add members to the technical and judging panels upon receipt of proposals, if additional expertise is needed.

 A list of the technical and federal reviewers for Phase II of 3-D ROC can be viewed here.